-- Working so hard but not being really valued for who you or what you do?
+- Working so hard but not being valued for who you are or what you do?

-- Or it’s your battle with shyness or speaking up in front of groups?
+- Your battle with shyness or speaking up in front of groups?

-- Maybe you feel weighed down with emotions, and fear that if you begin to let them out your life will fall apart?
+- Feeling weighed down with emotions, and fear that if you begin to let them out your life will fall apart?

-So you keep on going, keep on coping in the belief that one day it will get better because surviving is what you know how to do?
+So you keep on going, keep on coping in the belief that one day it will get better.
+Surviving life’s struggles is what you know how to do?

 How do you begin to get out of your own way?

 It may come through someone you meet, a leaflet you pick up, through surfing the internet, through losing your job or relationship that causes you to rethink what is really important to you.
-Maybe it’s visiting this website?
+Maybe it was visiting this website?

-What happens next is totally up to you.
+What happens next, he says, is totally up to you.

-Either you listen to the Call or you ignore it.
-Perhaps there are too many Calls and you don’t know which one to listen to?
+Either you listen to the Call, or you ignore it.
+Perhaps you receive too many Calls, and you don’t know which one to listen to?

-Perhaps you are like Jonah in the biblical story and you avoid the call because it feels too big or you know its going to challenge you or be uncomfortable.
-And then you find yourself in the belly of the whale.
+Perhaps you are like Jonah in the biblical story, and you avoid the Call because it feels too big or you know it’s going to challenge you or be uncomfortable.

 Are you in the belly of the whale right now?

-How will you know?
-It’s a big dark space where nothing much is happening, it may even feel quite comfortable and there’s a voice inside that says “if only you had….”
+It’s a big dark space where nothing much is happening, it may even feel quite comfortable, and there’s a voice inside you that says “if only you had….”

 Once a year?
 Once a month?
 Once a week?
 Every day?